amitvakula/PBRWebApp/README.md

 Current Functionality:

-1. Right click node to delete node and connected nodes
+1. Mouseover module to highlight itself and its connected modules

+2. Click module to fix highlight of single module

-2. Double click to delete single node
+3. Double click background to add module (no connections yet)